ben-forster/revolt/README.md

 ## Features
 - Event listener.
 - Easy to use.
-- Supports for self bots.
+- Support for self bots.
 - Simple caching system.

 ## Getting Started